-Unfortunately, using this approach we do not always get a good estimation.
-In this case, we can try to apply the generalization of this method.
-Let $\pi\colon\widehat{S}\to S$ be a weighted blowup of the point $P$.
-Suppose, in addition, that $\widehat{S}$ is a Mori Dream space Then \begin{itemize} \item the~$\pi$-exceptional curve $E_P$ such that $\pi(E_P)=P$ is smooth and isomorphic to $\DP^1$, \item the~log pair $(\widehat{X},E_P)$ has purely log terminal singularities. \end{itemize} Thus, the birational map $\pi$ a plt blowup of a point $P$.
-Write
+Unfortunately, this approach does not always give us a good estimation.
+If this is the case, we apply the generalization of this method.
+Let $\sigma: \widehat{S}\to S$ be a weighted blowup of the point $P$ on $S$.
+Suppose, in addition, that $\widehat{S}$ is a Mori Dream Space Then \begin{itemize} \item the~$\sigma$-exceptional curve $E_P\cong \DP^1$ such that $\sigma(E_P)=P$, \item the~log pair $(\widehat{S},E_P)$ has purely log terminal singularities. \end{itemize} We write

 where $\Delta_{E_P}$ is an~effective $\mathbb{Q}$-divisor on $E_P$ known as the~different of the~log pair $(\widehat{S},E_P)$.
-Note that the~log pair $(E_P,\Delta_{E_P})$ has at most Kawamata log terminal singularities, and the~divisor $-(K_{E_P}+\Delta_{E_P})$ is $\pi\vert_{E_P}$-ample. \\Let $O$ be a point on $E_P$.
+Note that the~log pair $(E_P,\Delta_{E_P})$ has at most Kawamata log terminal singularities, and the~divisor $-(K_{E_P}+\Delta_{E_P})$ is $\sigma\vert_{E_P}$-ample. \\Let $O$ be a point on $E_P$.
 Set